Multi-Output Convolution Spectral Mixture for Gaussian Processes

 \subsection{Spectral mixture kernels}

-Usually, the smoothness and generalization properties of GPs depend on the kernel function and its hyper-parameters ${\Theta}$.
-Choosing an appropriate kernel function and its initial hyper-parameters based on prior knowledge from the data are the core steps of a GP.
-Various kernel functions have been proposed \cite{Rasmussen2006}, such as Squared Exponential (SE), Periodic (PER), and general Mat\'ern (MA).
-Recently new covariance kernels have been proposed in \cite{Wilson2014,Wilson2013}, called Spectral Mixture (SM) kernels.
-An SM kernel, here denoted by $k_\text{SM}$, is derived through modeling a spectral density (Fourier transform of a kernel) with a mixture of Gaussians.
-A desirable property of SM kernels is that they can be used to reconstruct other popular standard covariance kernels.
-According to Bochner's Theorem \cite{Bochner2016}, the properties of a stationary kernel entirely depend on its spectral density.
-With enough mixture components, $k_\text{SM}$ can approximate any stationary covariance kernel \cite{Wilson2013}.
+Usually, the smoothness and generalization properties of GPs depend on the kernel function and its hyper-parameters.
+Therefore choosing a kernel and learning its hyper-parameters are the core steps of a GP.
+Various kernels have been proposed \cite{Rasmussen2006}, such as Squared Exponential (SE), Periodic (PER), and general Mat\'ern (MA).
+Recently the Spectral Mixture (SM) kernels have been introduced \cite{Wilson2014,Wilson2013}, which are at the core of the extension we propose.
+We describe them briefly in the sequel.
+A stationary kernel is a function of $\tau=\vx - \vx'$, that is, it is invariant to translation of the input.
+From Bochner's Theorem (see e.g. \cite{Bochner2016}) a SM kernel, here denoted by $k_\text{SM}$, is derived by modeling GP covariance functions via spectral densities that are scale-location mixtures of Gaussians.
+By considering the spectral density $\freq{k}$ to be a mixture of $Q$ Gaussians on ${\bbR}^{P}$ of the form ${{\freq{k}}_{{\sm}i}}({\vs})=[{\varphi}_{{\sm}i}({\vs}) + {\varphi}_{{\sm}i}(-{\vs})]/2$, where each ${\varphi}_{{\sm}i}({\vs})={\N}({\vs};\vmu_{i},{\Var}_{i})$ is a symmetrized scale-location Gaussian in the frequency domain, and by using inverse Fourier transform $\Finv$ of the spectral density, we have